LectronPusher/markdown-share-preview/README.md

 #### [Visual Studio Code!](https://code.visualstudio.com/docs/remote/ssh#_installation)

-VS Code is a common editor and offers a great way to access projects in 470.
-You can use the Remote-SSH extension to access CAEN over SSH from a VS Code instance running on your local machine.
+VS Code is a common editor and offers a great way to access projects in
+470. You can use the Remote-SSH extension to access CAEN over SSH from a VS Code instance running on your local machine.
 If you follow the [linked tutorial](https://code.visualstudio.com/docs/remote/ssh#_installation) above, CAEN is already ready for ssh with the hostname `login-course.caen.umich.edu` and your username will be your uniqname, so connect to the remote: `YOUR_UNIQNAME@login-course.caen.umich.edu`.
-Unfortunately this too requires 2FA on every login, but you can set ControlPersist in your ssh config (see below) to speed up reconnecting.
+Unfortunately this too requires 2FA on every login, but you can set up ControlPersist in your ssh config (see below) to speed up reconnecting.

 ### Configuring SSH